-- 1 Remove any media from the drives.
+- Remove any media from the drives.

 - 2 Turn off the PC and all peripherals.

 - 3 Disconnect the modem/telephone cable.

-- 4 Disconnect the power cord and all other attached cables (such as the keyboard, mouse, and monitor).
+- 4 Disconnect the power cable and all other attached cables (such as the keyboard, mouse and monitor).

-WARNING: Please read "safety information" in the beginning of this document before installing and connecting your system to the electrical power system.
+WARNING: Please read "Safety Information" in the beginning of this document before installing and connecting your system to the electrical power system.